-Complaints regarding alleged discrimination or harassment shall be processed in accordance with Board of Education policy AC.
+Complaints regarding alleged discrimination or harassment shall be processed in accordance with Board of Education Policy AC.
 The following guidelines are established for the presentation of student complaints and grievances:

-- The teacher shall schedule a conference with the student and any staff members involved to attempt to resolve the problem.
-Parents/Guardians may be involved in the conference, or a later conference for parents/guardians may be scheduled at the discretion of the teacher. - If the problem is not resolved to the satisfaction of the student and/or parents/guardians, the principal shall schedule a conference with the student and any staff members involved to attempt to resolve the problem.
-Parents/Guardians may be involved in the conference, or a later conference for parents/ guardians may be scheduled at the discretion of the principal. - If the student and/or parents/guardians are not satisfied with the action of the principal, a request may be submitted for a conference with the Assistant Superintendent of Elementary Education or Secondary Education.
-The appropriate director shall arrange a conference to consider the problem and inform participants of the action that will be taken. - If the student and/or parents/guardians are not satisfied with the action of the Assistant Superintendent, a request may be submitted for a conference with the Assistant Superintendent of Special Services.
-The Assistant Superintendent shall arrange a conference to consider the problem, and to inform participants of the action that will be taken. - If the student and/or parents/guardians are not satisfied with the action of the Assistant Superintendent of Special Services, a request may be submitted for a conference with the Superintendent of Schools.
-The Superintendent shall arrange a conference to consider the problem, and to inform participants of the action that will be taken. - If the student and/or parents/guardians are not satisfied with the action of the Superintendent, they may submit a written request to appear before the Board of Education.
+The teacher shall schedule a conference with the student and any staff members involved to attempt to resolve the problem.
+Parents/Guardians may be involved in the conference, or a later conference for parents/guardians may be scheduled at the discretion of the teacher.

+If the problem is not resolved to the satisfaction of the student and/or parents/guardians, the principal shall schedule a conference with the student and any staff members involved to attempt to resolve the problem.
+Parents/Guardians may be involved in the conference, or a later conference for parents/guardians may be scheduled at the discretion of the principal.
+If the student and/or parents/guardians are not satisfied with the action of the principal, a request may be submitted for a conference with the Assistant to the Superintendent of Elementary Education or the Assistant to the Superintendent of Secondary Education.
+The appropriate assistant shall arrange a conference to consider the problem and inform participants of the action that will be taken.

+If the student and/or parents/guardians are not satisfied with the action of the Assistant to the Superintendent of Elementary Education or the Assistant to the Superintendent of Secondary Education, a request may be submitted for a conference with the Chief of Learning.
+The Chief of Learning shall arrange a conference to consider the problem, and to inform participants of the action that will be taken.

+If the student and/or parents/guardians are not satisfied with the action of the Chief of Learning, a request may be submitted for a conference with the Superintendent of Schools.
+The Superintendent shall arrange a conference to consider the problem, and to inform participants of the action that will be taken.

+If the student and/or parents/guardians are not satisfied with the action of the Superintendent, they may submit a written request to appear before the Board of Education.
 Unless required by law, a hearing will be at the discretion of the Board.
 The decision of the Board shall be final.

 All persons are assured that they may utilize this policy without reprisal.

-In the event of a discrepancy between an administrative procedure and a Board policy, the Board policy will take precedence.
+In the event of a discrepancy between an administrative procedure and a Board Policy, the Board policy will take precedence.